gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 very much, that actually *is* very helpful, seeing as how it means I can be there to give him a hand when he comes through, if he makes it that far.

-Too weeping bad those mysteries didn't remind her to tell me anything else.
+Too weeping bad those mysteries didn't remind her to tell me the rest of it.

 After the door disappears behind Vurt I row back to where we started, half-expecting to find a squad of the emir's finest waiting for me.
 I tie the